anirudhdhagate/SQLProjects/Global Air Pollution Doc.md

 ## Results and Insights

 The results of the analysis are summarized in the project documentation.
 Key insights include:
-- The cities with the highest average AQI values are primarily located in densely populated urban areas.
 - There is variation in air quality across different countries, with some countries consistently showing higher or lower AQI values.
 - Pollutant concentrations vary by city and country, with some cities experiencing higher levels of specific pollutants such as CO or PM2.5.